horia141/jupiter/docs/concepts/chores.md

 * `jupiter gen --date=YYYY-MM-DD` does an insert as if the day were the one given by the `date` argument.
 Useful for creating tasks in the days before the start of a certain week or month.
-* `jupiter gen {projectKey} --period=PERIOD` does an insert only on the tasks with a certain period.
+* `jupiter gen --period=PERIOD` does an insert only on the tasks with a certain period.
 Useful to speed up inserts when you know you only want new tasks for the next day or week.

-Recurring tasks interact with vacations too.
+Chores interact with vacations too.
 More precisely, if a task's period interval is fully contained within a vacation, that task won't be instantiated in the inbox via `jupiter gen`.
 For example, if you have a vacation from Monday `2020-02-09` to Sunday `2020-02-15`, then all daily and weekly tasks for that week won't be created, but